 Distributable income consists of royalty income plus interest income plus any decrease in cash reserves established by the Trustee less general and administrative expenses of the Trust less any increase in cash reserves established by the Trustee.
 The Trust's royalty income represents payments received during a particular time period for oil and gas production from the Trust's properties.
 Because of various factors which influence the timing of the Trust's receipt of payments, royalty income for any particular time period will usually include payments for oil and gas produced in prior periods.
-The price and volume figures that follow represent the volumes and prices for which the Trust received payment during 2021, 2022 and 2023.
+The price and volume figures that follow represent the volumes and prices for which the Trust received payment during 2022, 2023 and 2024.

-Royalty income during 2023 decreased approximately \$32,737,000, or 26 percent, compared to 2022 royalty income, which had increased approximately \$64,845,000, or 106.5 percent, from 2021 royalty income.
+Royalty income during 2024 decreased approximately \$10,442,000, or 11 percent, compared to 2023 royalty income, which had increased approximately \$32,737,000, or 26 percent, from 2022 royalty income.

-Revenues generated by sales of oil and gas decreased in 2023 from 2022 as a result of lower oil and gas prices (\$41.0 million) and decreased production of natural gas (\$8.0 million); offset somewhat by increased oil production volumes (\$13.8 million) and lower operating expenses and taxes (\$2.5 million).
+Revenues generated by sales of oil and gas decreased in 2024 from 2023 due mainly to lower oil and natural gas prices (\$21.4 million) and higher operating expenses and taxes (\$0.5 million), partially offset by an increase in both oil and natural gas production (\$11.5 million).

-Gas volumes decreased from 14,092,037 thousand cubic feet ("Mcf") in 2022 to 11,819,167 Mcf in 2023 after increasing from 10,070,366 Mcf in 2021.
-The average price per Mcf of gas received by the Trust decreased from \$5.96 in 2022 to \$3.52 in 2023 after increasing from \$3.20 in 2021.
-The COVID-19 pandemic that hit in March 2020 and the subsequent sharp decrease in demand due to lockdowns worldwide pushed the price of natural gas to historic lows in 2020.
-The restrictions in activity through the rest of 2020 and the economic uncertainty that went with it continued to put pressure on natural gas prices into 2021.
-When the lockdowns began to ease in 2021, the subsequent rise in demand allowed natural gas prices to rise.
-Cold weather in the last quarter of 2021 also contributed to higher prices.
+Gas volumes increased from 11,819,167 Mcf in 2023 to 16,509,134 Mcf in 2024 after decreasing from 14,092,037 Mcf in 2022.
+The average price of gas received by the Trust decreased from \$3.52 per Mcf in 2023 to \$1.88 per Mcf in 2024 after decreasing from \$5.96 per Mcf in 2022.
 In February 2022, Russia invaded Ukraine and the resulting uncertainty due to the war and sanctions imposed on Russia drove the price of natural gas up significantly, peaking in the summer of 2022.
-Once international markets absorbed the effects of Russia's inability to sell gas to the EU and other countries, the price of natural gas began to ease somewhat in the second half of 2022 and 2023.
+Once international markets absorbed the effects of Russia's inability to sell gas to the European Union and other countries, the price of natural gas began to ease somewhat in the second half of 2022 and 2023.
+The lower gas prices continued throughout most of 2024, due mainly to warmer weather in the fall and early winter in 2024, higher inflation than in previous years, along with the uncertainty brought about by the November U.S. presidential election.
+Late in the year, with cold weather finally arriving in some parts of the United States, natural gas prices began to increase.

-Oil volumes sold increased to 780,930 barrels ("Bbls") in 2023 from 608,140 Bbls in 2022 after decreasing from 631,660 Bbls in 2021.
-The average sales price of oil decreased to \$79.60 per Bbl in 2023, from \$90.41 per Bbl in 2022 after increasing from \$57.95 per Bbl in 2021.
-For the first two months of 2020, oil prices were high until COVID-19 was discovered in the U.S. in March.
-The subsequent lockdowns led to a steep decrease in demand, causing the spot price of oil briefly to go negative.
-The price of oil recovered somewhat in the third and fourth quarters of 2020 as restrictions began to ease.
-This price recovery continued throughout 2021 as COVID restrictions continued to be eased around the U.S., resulting in an increase in the demand of oil.
-In February 2022, Russia invaded Ukraine and the uncertainty of war and the sanctions that were imposed on Russia drove the price of oil to historic levels where they peaked in June 2022, then declining through the rest of 2022 and the first few months of 2023.
-As 2023 went on, the price of oil increased somewhat but the average prices were still below that of the previous year.
+Oil volumes sold increased to 815,811 barrels ("Bbls") in 2024 from 780,930 Bbls in 2023 after increasing from 608,140 Bbls in 2022.
+The average sales price of oil decreased to \$77.04 per Bbl in 2024, from \$79.60 per Bbl in 2023 after decreasing from \$90.41 per Bbl in 2022.
+In February 2022, Russia invaded Ukraine and the uncertainty of war and the sanctions that were imposed on Russia drove the price of oil to [near] historic levels where they peaked in June 2022, then declined through the rest of 2022 and the first few months of 2023.
+As 2023 went on, the price of oil increased, but the average prices were still below that of the previous year.
+For most of 2024, oil prices stayed lower than the prices in 2023 due mainly to higher inflation, along with the uncertainty brought about by the November U.S. presidential election.